dgtony/dataflow/README.md

 ## Overview

-Dataflow is a pretty simple flow network library for parallelizing arbitrary computations.
+Dataflow is a pretty simple flow-network library for paralleling arbitrary computations.

 The basic idea: if there is potentially long-running computation that can be represented as a directed non-2-degenerate (i.e. not a line) graph with several stages in its nodes, one can reduce overall execution time